-More information on this and other titles from Lifetime is available online now at:
+Rose Plays Julie is available now on DVD through Film Movement.
+More information on this and other titles from Film Movement is available at:

 To keep up with the latest entertainment news and reviews, go online to https://www.facebook.com/philspicks and “Like” it.
 Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.